rgbkrk/bookstore/README.md

 Stores IPython notebooks automagically onto object storage with a cloud provider.

-Currently supports OpenStack and Rackspace.
-Add your provider with a pull request!
+Currently supports OpenStack and Rackspace. *Add your provider with a pull request!*

-**Note: Bookstore only works against IPython 1.0.0 alpha.
-Stay tuned.**
+**Note: Bookstore only works against IPython 1.0.0 alpha.**

 Bookstore currently has generic support for OpenStack Swift with simplified authentication for Rackspace's CloudFiles.
 Feel free to make a pull request if